rgalanakis/robgforpps/_pages/one-city.md

 Our schools do more than teach our kids&mdash; they are essential to the health of our city.
 And our city is essential to the health of our schools!
 One example: the city's lack of housing affordable to families has resulted in a flight to the suburbs; this reduces tax revenue, forcing cuts in PPS spending.
 Or how about: PPS's poor performance pushes more children into charter and private schools, creating longer car trips (30% of trips during morning hours are to school!), which hurts city climate goals, creates congestion, and puts pressure on astronomically expensive roadway maintenance.
 The examples go on, because City and Schools are both essential parts of Portland.

-I pledge to work with the City to streamline overlaps and inefficiencies, so we can do more with limited resources.
+{% include policy-proposal.html slug="onecity" text="I pledge to work with the City to streamline overlaps and inefficiencies, so we can do more with limited resources.
 To build safe streets so we have healthier and happier kids.
 To get more housing built so we can have more PPS families.
 <br />
 <br />
 To support each other in our work, instead of antagonize.
-Portland the City and Portland the School District must learn to live together as family, or perish together as fools.
+Portland the City and Portland the School District must learn to live together as family, or perish together as fools." no_prefix=1 %}
-{:class="policy-proposal"}

 {% include back-to-top.html anchor="toc" %}
 {% include sectionend.html %}
 <hr class="section-sep" />
-{% include sectionstart.html alt=1 %}
+{% include sectionstart.html %}

 {% include policy-heading.html slug="testimony" title="Public Testimony" %}